Omaha’s dead fell thickly all along the shingle beneath WN 62’s muzzles.

 Late on June 5, 1944, an alert summoned Wehrmacht Private Heinrich Severloh and First Lieutenant Bernhard Krerking to their stations at a Winderstandsnest [“resistance nest”] overlooking Omaha Beach.
 Severloh describes what happened next:

-Read the rest of the story in D-Day: This Great and Noble Undertaking, Weider History's latest special publication from the editors of World War IImagazine.
+Read the rest of the story in D-Day: This Great and Noble Undertaking, World History Group’s latest special publication from the editors of World War II magazine.
 For a preview of its 70th anniversary coverage, see the Table of Contents.
 Click here to order online, or call 1-800-358-6327.